edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-03-31-best-practices-for-training-remote-employees.md

 ## Bring in help

-<strong>EdgePoint Learning has been a fully remote team from the beginning.
+EdgePoint Learning has been a fully remote team from the beginning.
 We know (and use) strategies that work to keep our employees engaged and trained on the most up-to-date practices.
-Whether you need an entire course or some co-development services, we can help.</strong>
+Whether you need an entire course or some co-development services, we can help.

 [Get in touch today!](/contact/)